huynhvp/vietphihuynh.github.io/_posts/2020-11-13-nlp-cheatsheet.md

     $$ p (x \mid \hat{x}, z ) $$ helps to inform which documents $$z$$ contribute the most to [MASK] tokens.
 The <b>knowledge retriever</b> $$ p_{\theta}(z \mid \hat{x}) $$ and <b>knowledge-augmented encoder</b> $$ p_{\phi}(x \mid \hat{x}, z )$$ are modelled separately using two different BERT$$_{\theta}$$ and BERT$$_{\phi}$$.
 Document $$z$$ is represented by its title and body. $$ p_{\theta}(z \mid \hat{x}) $$ involves the cosine similarity between the sentence embedding produced by BERT$$_{\theta}$$ of $$\hat{x}$$ and $$z$$.
 During the pre-training, the marginal $$p(x \mid \hat{x})$$ requires a summation over all documents $$z$$ in $$Z$$ which is very costly.
 Also, as $${\theta}$$ changes every training step, hence the embeddings <b>Emb(z)</b> of all documents $$z$$ in $$Z$$ need to be recalculated every step $$\rightarrow$$ sound impossible.
 To deal with these issues, REALM proposes two training strategies
      - $$ p_{\theta}(z \mid \hat{x}) $$ is marginalized over only top-K documents $$z$$ instead of all.
 Top-K relevant documents $$z$$ w.r.t. input $$\hat{x}$$ can be efficiently performed by Maximum Inner Product Search (MIPS) algorithm where the embeddings of $$z$$(s) are pre-computed and pre-indexed.
      - The <b>Emb(z)</b> are freezed for an amount of time and are only re-calculated every several hundred update step.

+    Regarding the training setting, the model is trained using masked-language modelling.
+They found that masking salient terms instead of masking random span could significantly improve the performance on downstream tasks.

 ##### <b>2.4.2 Automated Knowledge Base Construction with Language Model</b>